AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 And lastly, some instance declarations that used `TypeSynonymInstances` now need to be expanded, now that we're using type families inside those type synonyms.

-### In Hackage
+### In Haddock

-Hackage doesn't use `GhcPass p`, but it uses source locations and GHC's AST heavily.
+Haddock doesn't use `GhcPass p`, but it uses source locations and GHC's AST heavily.
 Luckily we can just define an `XRec` instance for their pass datakind: `DocNameI`:

 ```hs
 type instance XRec DocNameI a = Located a